 The Austrian city is one of those places that’s talked about as an iconic destination for a trip in this region – and, I can tell you, it’s justified.

 Beautiful from the approach, beautiful from above, and beautiful from within, Salzburg creates a consistent panorama of style.
-Zoom in further and each building, plaza, restaurant is captivating on its own.
+Zoom in further and each building, plaza, and restaurant is captivating on its own.

 In a moment, I’ve got lots of tips for what to do in Salzburg, but I just want to quickly tell you about what I found in one of them – the Salzburg Museum.